cmse822/project-4-openmp-intro-seven-c-s/Project4_Report.md

 **1. Modify your MMM code from Project 1 to implement OpenMP threading by adding appropriate compiler directives to the outer loop of the MMM kernel.
 When compiling the OpenMP version of your code be sure to include the appropriate compiler flag (`-fopenmp` for GCC).**

+**2. Compute the time-to-solution of your MMM code for 1 thread (e.g., `export OMP_NUM_THREADS=1`) to the non-OpenMP version (i.e., compiled without the `-fopenmp` flag).
+Any matrix size `N` will do here.
+Does it perform as you expect?
+If not, consider the OpenMP directives you are using.**

-**2. When compiled without OpenMPI, the MMM took (on average) 0.00173s.
+ - When compiled without OpenMPI, the MMM took (on average) 0.00173s.
 When compiled with OpenMPI, and on a single thread, the MMM took (on average) 0.00181s.
-This difference could be explained by the overhead OpenMP thrusts onto the startup time for the computation.**
+This difference could be explained by the overhead OpenMP thrusts onto the startup time for the computation.